Advertisement

 How to treat measles

-Measles is usually diagnosed based on symptoms, but your doctor may confirm it with blood or saliva tests.
+Medical professionals usually diagnose measles based on symptoms.
+However, your doctor may confirm it with blood or saliva tests.
 Early diagnosis is critical to avoid spreading the virus further.

 There’s no specific antiviral treatment for measles, but rest, staying hydrated, and using paracetamol or ibuprofen can help to reduce fever and discomfort.
-In some cases, vitamin A supplements are recommended, especially for children, to reduce the risk of severe complications.
+In some cases, your doctor may recommend vitamin A supplements, especially for children, to reduce the risk of severe complications.

 Related stories